 The Workingmen’s Beneficial Union was a German Cultural and Union Organization.
 This building was one of six branches of the WBU in the Greater Pittsburgh area.
-It was built in 1880 with a 6 lane bowling alley and ballroom event hall added in 1916.
-The WBU was a major part of its community not only hosting weddings, bowling and drinking, but also sold insurance and mortgages for over 100 years.
+It was built in 1880 with a 1st floor 6 lane bowling alley and 2nd floor ballroom added in 1916.
+The WBU was a major part of its community, not only hosting weddings, bowling and drinking, but also sold insurance and mortgages for over 100 years.
 To honor the rich history of the building, The WBU was kept as the name for the building when reopening.

 The last event that was held at the WBU was on December 31st 1999 for Y2K.
-This party spanned the whole building and when the party was over people left their cups and cigarettes on the tables and said goodbye.
-This is how we found the building over 15 years later, along with a lot of water damage and nature reclaiming the 1 acre plot of land.
+This party spanned the whole building and when the party was over the guests left their beer bottles and cigarette butts on the tables and said goodbye.
+These items were still in place over 15 years later, accompanied with a significant amount of water damage and nature reclaiming the 1 acre plot of land.

-We bought this building in 2015 with little more than a dream of what it could be and started working away.
-We got a quick education on zoning and building code as the building was never legally occupied, had 2 paper streets running through it and was close to collapsing.
+Bill and Natasha got the property in 2015 with little more than a dream of what it could be and started working away.
+They got a quick education on zoning and building code as the building was never legally occupied, had 2 paper streets running through it and was close to collapsing.
 Nearly every family member and friend of theirs has spent some time pitching in to get the building where it is today.
-Bill worked as the contractor and learned fast from dropping new trusses for the roof to installing commercial fire doors.
-We are finished and we want to invite you to enjoy our hard work and help breath life back into this Pittsburgh institution.
+Bill worked as the general contractor and they learned fast from dropping new trusses for the roof and renovating the building entirely.